 - Dr. Jesse Taylor “Topics in Graph Theory,” “An Introduction to Matroids,” “Games on Graphs”

 Many other topics are also possible, depending on the interests of the students and the faculty supervisors.

 Undergraduate Research Opportunities

 The mission of the Undergraduate Research Initiative at Angelo State University is to support and promote high-quality faculty-mentored undergraduate research, creative endeavor, and scholarship.
-For more information, click here.
+Visit the ASU Undergraduate Research website for more information.

 The Mathematics Department encourages all students to participate in our informal problem-solving seminars.
 Problems are selected from various math journals.
 If solutions are obtained, they are written and submitted for possible publication.
 This is a good way for students to acquire valuable skills and learn some mathematics of a different sort from what is usually covered in classes.

-Students whose solutions are published have their work prominently displayed in our Rogues Gallery (a.k.a. bulletin board).
+Students whose solutions are published have their work prominently displayed on a departmental bulletin board.
 For more information, contact Dr. Charles Diminnie at email@example.com or Dr. Andrew J. Siefker at firstname.lastname@example.org.